Table of Contents

 TSH (Thyroid Stimulating Hormone)

-As discussed, TSH is the brain's signal to the thyroid.
-High TSH usually suggests an underactive thyroid (hypothyroidism), while low TSH suggests an overactive thyroid (hyperthyroidism).
-It is the most sensitive marker for thyroid health, but it doesn't tell the whole story.
+The brain's signal to the thyroid.
+High TSH usually suggests an underactive thyroid, while low TSH suggests an overactive one.

 Free T4 and Free T3

-We measure the "Free" versions of these hormones because these are the portions not bound to proteins in your blood.
-Only the "free" hormones are available for your cells to use.
+We measure the "Free" versions because these are the portions not bound to proteins and are available for your cells to use.

 Thyroid Antibodies (TPOAb and TgAb)

-• Thyroid Peroxidase Antibodies (TPOAb): High levels are often associated with Hashimoto’s disease (hypothyroidism).
-You can request the specific Thyroid Peroxidase Antibodies test if antibody status is required.
+- Thyroid Peroxidase Antibodies (TPOAb): Often associated with Hashimoto’s disease.
+You can request a specific Thyroid Peroxidase Antibodies test if needed.

 The Blue Horizon Extras: Magnesium and Cortisol